Gravity-Inspired Graph Autoencoders for Directed Link Prediction: A Gravity-inspired model for Directed Graph AE and VAE

 \subsubsection{Encoder}

 We extend \cite{kipf2016-2} to build up an inference model for $(Z,\tilde{M})$.
-In other words, the $(d+1)$-dimensional latent vector associated to each node $i$ is $(z_i,\tilde{m}_i)$, concatenating the $f$-dimensional vector $z_i$ and the scalar $\tilde{m}_i$.
+In other words, the $(d+1)$-dimensional latent vector associated with each node $i$ is $(z_i,\tilde{m}_i)$, concatenating the $d$-dimensional vector $z_i$ and the scalar $\tilde{m}_i$.
 We have: